 A note on my own bon dance philosophy.
 My personal style at a bon dance is “show up, don’t actually dance, drink a beer nearby and just take in the air.”
 Soaking up the atmosphere is, for me, the best way to enjoy it.
 When I was a child, my grandmother loved bon dancing and used to take me to the local festivals near our home.
 She was the kind of person who would climb up onto the yagura tower and dance there too — meanwhile I would be down below in the local park, playing hide-and-seek and tag through the dancing circle of grown-ups.
 That is the original landscape of bon dancing for me.
 Nagoya has its own music that you only ever hear in this city, and the local “Dai-Nagoya Ondo” is a regional dance I genuinely want foreign travelers to see at least once.
 If you have the energy, step into the circle and try it — no one will mind if you have never done it before.
 That open-armed quality is exactly the depth of Japan’s bon dance culture.

 World Cosplay Summit (WCS, early August) — across Nagoya.
 The world’s largest international cosplay competition.
-Representatives from over 40 countries and regions gather, with parades held at Oasis 21 in Sakae and through the Osu shopping district.
-The championship final takes place at Aichi Prefectural Gymnasium.
+Representatives from 42 countries and regions gather in 2026 — a record for the event, with parades held at Oasis 21 in Sakae and through the Osu shopping district.
+The championship final takes place at the Aichi Arts Center (the venue has varied by year; Aichi Prefectural Gymnasium, now IG Arena, hosted it in past years such as 2018).

-Nagoya Minato Festival (second Monday of August / Mountain Day) — Minato Ward, Nagoya.
+Umi no Hi Nagoya Minato Festival (third Monday of July / Marine Day) — Minato Ward, Nagoya.
 Held around the Garden Pier area of Nagoya Port.
-About 3,000 fireworks, including water-based fireworks (suijou hanabi), light up the sky over the harbor.
+In a typical year, about 3,000 fireworks, including water-based fireworks (suijou hanabi), light up the sky over the harbor, though the 2026 edition (80th) has cancelled its fireworks display and parade.
+Source: Umi no Hi Nagoya Minato Festival Official Site.
+For the full story on the 2026 cancellation and what returns in 2027, see our Nagoya Minato Matsuri Fireworks guide.

 This is the section where my personal memory runs deepest.
 As a child, my summer ritual was getting on my bike from my home in Nakagawa Ward and riding all the way to Toyokuni Shrine in Nakamura Ward, where my father would take me to the Taiko Festival (Taiko-sai) at the shrine dedicated to Toyotomi Hideyoshi.
 The approach was lined wall-to-wall with food stalls, lively and bright — yakisoba, kushikatsu, cotton candy, and my father putting money down on the shateki (target shooting) booth so I could play.
 My father was strict the rest of the year, but on those festival nights his face turned soft and he would buy me anything I asked for, and that memory still sits clearly with me today.
 By the time I was in junior high, the destination shifted: now it was the Nagoya Minato Festival, and I would head out on my bike with about ten friends.
 We would eat yakisoba at the stalls, wander into the local arcade, and look up together at the water fireworks — those nights are exactly what the Japanese phrase “seishun sonomono” (youth itself) refers to, deeply nostalgic in a way I cannot quite translate.
 The water fireworks have a unique quality because the light reflects off the surface of the harbor — it is a different kind of mood from inland fireworks displays.
 As a local, this is one of the summer scenes I think every visitor should experience at least once.